Response of Catecholamines and Cortisol to the High Intensity Interval Resistance Exercise (HIIRE) after L-Citrulline Supplementation in Trained Men

 Abstract

 Objectives: The sympato-adrenal system is activated in response to various stressors, including exercise, with the degree of activation dependent on both training characteristics and nutritional intake.
-The present study aimed to determine the acute effects of L-citrulline supplementation on catecholamine and cortisol responses to high-intensity interval resistance training [HIIRT] in trained men.
+The present study aimed to determine the acute effects of L-citrulline supplementation on catecholamine and cortisol responses to high-intensity interval resistance training [HIIRE] in trained men.

 Conclusion: Acute L-citrulline supplementation before exercise reduces catecholamine and cortisol levels up to 30 minutes following high-intensity interval resistance training in trained young men.